Colorectal Cancer Trial: Phase I/II in Denmark

 An open phase II clinical study was conducted to investigate the efficacy of intradermal vaccination with MelCancerVac® in patients with advanced colorectal cancer.

 MelCancerVac® induced objective responses in 7 of 20 patients (6 responses were stable disease and 1 response was partial loss of tumor mass).
 Significant immunological responses were observed in vivo as a delayed type hypersensitivity (DTH) reaction against the vaccine product.
 Results from the trial were presented orally at the AACR meeting in Singapore in November 2007.
-A larger phase IIb trial is currently scheduled to begin in late 2008.
+A double-blinded phase III trial is currently scheduled to begin in 2014.

 - Abstract from AACR meeting in Singapore, November 2007